Passw/TempleOS-ZenithOS/README.md

 At first, I was developing exclusively inside a VM and occasionally generating ISOs as official releases.
 This was not a good approach, as things broke and I had no way of telling which changes caused what.
 So I decided to scrap that and restart from scratch.\
 Releases of the "old" Zenith are currently archived on the `mega.nz` website:
   - [Previous Releases](https://mega.nz/#F!ZIEGmSRQ!qvL6Wk6THzE-dazkfT6N3Q)

-Changes include:
-  - 60FPS.
-  - VBE graphics with variable resolutions.
-  - 440Hz 'A' tuning changed to 432Hz.
-  - HolyC -> CosmiC.
-  - System-wide renaming for clarity
-  - No weird shift-space mechanism
-  - Caps Lock is reassigned as Backspace
-  - Reformatted code for readability
-  - Added comments and documentation

 ## Screenshots